 Substantially, we are creating one Moving Average of the last 14 True Range.
 For this reason, we start the calculation from J17.

-Average True Range Indicator Chart in Excel
+Charting Average True Range ATR Indicator Excel

-Select the cell A1 “date”, press “CTRL + SHIFT” and “Down Arrow”, continue to press CTRL and click with the mouse on the cell J1 “Average True Range” then press “CTRL + SHIFT” and “Down Arrow”.
+Select cell A1 “date”, press “CTRL + SHIFT” and “Down Arrow”, continue to press CTRL and click with the mouse on the cell J1 “Average True Range” then press “CTRL + SHIFT” and “Down Arrow”.
 You should have selected all two columns.

 That’s all.
 The Average True Range Indicator for Excel is correctly created.